Parkview Health

-Parkview Health System, founded in 1878 as Fort Wayne City Hospital is a network of 10 community hospitals and more than 100 clinic locations in northeast Indiana and northwest Ohio.
-The not-for-profit Parkview Health System is the region's largest employer with more than 14,000.
-Parkview Physicians Group is also part of the Parkview Health, and includes more than 900 providers in more than 45 specialties.
+Parkview Health, founded in 1878 as Fort Wayne City Hospital, is a network of 15 community hospitals and nearly 300 physician offices in northeast Indiana and northwest Ohio.
+Parkview Health is a not-for-profit healthcare system and the region's largest employer, with more than 16,000 employees.
+Parkview Physicians Group is also part of the Parkview Health, and includes nearly 1,200 providers in more than 45 specialties.